DrPaulBrewer/csv-file-creator/README.md

 `data: Array[Array[number|string]]` array of rows, each row itself an array of numbers and/or strings.
 Each row can be a different length.

 ##Limitations:
+ * automated testing can only test nodejs functionality

+ * automated testing of browsers seems to be blocked by modal dialogue boxes for "save-as" and the like.
+If you know of an automated testing solution that can test muliple browsers and avoids the file dialogue box, please open an issue and let me know.
+For now, we have to be satisfied with testing the csv string for correct content.

  * browser-dependent limitations may exist on the size of datafiles produced in this way.